l3nz/whaleware/README.md

   a SIGHUP was received by the Docker host.
 After the restart, the system is flagged as UP.
 - STOPPED - System is being stopped because it received a SIGTERM from Docker (likely a "docker stop" was performed)
 - ERROR - System is in an unrecoverable error state and is terminating (not currently used).
+- DOCKERDOWN - - An optional state notified by a stop script after the Docker app is shutdown

 Examples
 --------